A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 You can also create a bracelet using the cobra knot.
 You can create one with or without a buckle.
 To do this, check out the following steps:

 1. Combine the two ends of the paracord string and hold them at the top of the candle flame.
-The rope will melt, and see to it that the fuse is active.
+The rope will melt, so make sure the fuse is active.

 2. Next, take the paracord, fold it into two, straighten it, and wrap it around your wrist to measure your size.